erdc/qaqc-for-waterway-networks/README.md

 ## Versioning

 This project follows [Semantic Versioning](https://semver.org/) (SemVer) principles to ensure consistent and predictable version numbering.
 The version number is automatically incremented on every commit or merge to the `main` branch based on commit message conventions.
+Releases are only automatically made for minor or major version updates.

 ### Version Increment Rules